nunuhara/xsystem4/system4.md

         // they each hold a reference to the other, even after they're both out
         // of scope
     }

+Another point to note is that reference counting operates at the page level.
+So if you create a reference to a local variable which escapes the normal scope of that variable, *every other variable in the same page* remains referenced until that reference is deleted.
+E.g.

+    struct a {
+        int a;
+        ~a() { system.Output("destructor called\n"); }
+    };

+    ref int global_ref;

+    void leak(void)
+    {
+        int i;
+        a local_a;
+        global_ref <- i;
+        // the destructor for local_a is never called, because it lives in the
+        // same page as i, which is referenced by a global }

 Calling Convention
 ------------------